-Percent Change
+Percent C Percent Change

 2009 2008 2007 2009 2008

 Dollars in millions

-Revenues \$ 110.2 \$ 122.7 \$ 121.3 (10.2)% 1.1%
+Revenues \$110.2 \$122.7 \$121.3 (10.2)% 1.1%

 Profit 1.2 (2.4) 4.0 N/A N/A

 Operating Margin 1.1% (2.0)% 3.3%

 The Other business segment includes the VF Outlet business, which is a group of VF-operated retail outlet stores in the United States that sell a broad selection of excess quantities of VF products and other branded products.
-Revenues and profits of ron-VF products (primarily women's intimate apparel, childrenswear, hosiery, underwear and accessories, which provide a broader selection of merchandise to attract consumer traffic) are reported in this business segment.
+Revenues and profits of VF products are reported as part of the operating results of the applicable coalitions, while revenues and profits of non-VF products (primarily women's intimate apparel, childrenswear, hosiery, underwear and accessories, which provide a broader selection of merchandise to attract consumer traffic) are reported in this business segment.
 Revenues in the Other business segment declined in 2009 due to the impact of the economic recession on consumer spending.